-A dataset that contains at least one fact, which is numerical data stored for purposes of creating metrics in the project.
+A dataset that contains at least one fact, which is numerical data stored for purposes of creating metrics in the workspace.

-A dataset that contains attributes, which are numerical or text-based fields used to slice data in the project.
+A dataset that contains attributes, which are numerical or text-based fields used to slice data in the workspace.

 Fact datasets (green)

 primary key - Order Line ID

 primary key - Campaign ID